kirill26031/foai-checkers-server/README.md

-# foai-chess-server
+# foai-checkers-server
-Server for Chess contest as an exam for FoAI course at NaUKMA
+Server for Checkers contest as an exam for Fundamentals of AI course at NaUKMA

 ## How to run server
 1. Install `python 3` and `pip` from https://www.python.org/downloads/.